edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 Event Listener is listening to too many state updates.

 It's possible that we could categorize and shrink the amount of functions.

+### Excel State

+The active sheet is the only important item that's visible.
+The other sheet states are not being used and are just taking up space.
+We could compress/serialize the inactive sheets and only decompress/convert back to state when activated.